 The National Centre for Circus Arts welcomes disabled students.
 It is our aim to provide appropriate support so that all students are able to achieve their full potential.
-Students with a disability will be provided with advice and support from the Student Support Manager.
-If you have a disability or specific learning difficulty we recommend you contact the Student Support Manager by email or phone.
+Students with a disability will be provided with advice and support from the Student Support Manager and Head of Academic Administration and Student Support.
+If you have a disability or specific learning difficulty we recommend you contact the Student Support Manager via Teams.